xinye-li-katarina/finm-32900-final-project/README.md

 - **Replicating Table 2:**
   - This table measures the **relative size of major market makers** by calculating monthly ratios of total assets, book debt, book equity, and market equity relative to different market groups, then averaging these over time.

+- **Replicating Table 3:**
+  - This table measures the pairwise correlations between various capital ratios/factors and macroeconomic indicators over the sample period from Q1 1970 to Q4 2012, using data from NYFED, NIC, CRSP-Compustat, Datastream, and several macroeconomic databases.

 ---